Seth Anandram Jaipuria College

 Seth Anandram Jaipuria College is a public college, affiliated to the University of Calcutta.
 It was inaugurated by Pt.
 Jawaharlal Nehru in 1945 at 10, Raja Nabakrishna Street in North Kolkata.
 It runs three shifts: Morning, Day, and Evening.
 The college is serving society and the nation since its inception.

 The college offers both undergraduate and post-graduate courses in a number of subjects in the three streams of arts, science, and commerce.
 It runs three shifts- Morning, Day, and Evening.
-It is accredited with an (A) grade by the National Assessment and Accreditation Council (NAAC).
+It is accredited with an (B) grade by the National Assessment and Accreditation Council (NAAC).
 This college serves the fundamental right of a human being, education, at a very affordable cost.

 The college offers both undergraduate and post-graduate courses in a number of subjects in the three streams of arts, science, and commerce.